Omikhleia/resilient.sile/examples/manual-styling/footnotes.md

 _However_, regarding French typography, Jean-Pierre Lacroux reminds us:
 "Whatever its form, the footnote reference must be placed before the punctuation, and preceded by a thin unbreakable space."
-(Lacroux does not say what this thin space is, compared e.g. )
+(Lacroux does not say what this thin space actually is, compared to other "thin" spaces used in French.)
 The first point is up to the composer, but the second point would call for a slightly different style definition, such as the following one.